 Unique to the SS was the use of an upper body side panel with silver anodized insert with a machined swirl pattern.
 The rear cove also used these silver anodized inserts to highlight the outline.
 Special wheel covers were also provided as standard.

-Inside is the original, full leather-grained vinyl upholstery in black (trim code 814) with bucket seats in the front separated with a bright-trimmed center console.
+Inside is the original, full leather-grained vinyl upholstery in fawn with bucket seats in the front separated with a bright-trimmed center console.
 There were also swirl pattern, machined instrument panel inserts unique to the SS.

-Power comes from the original 409 cubic inch Turbo-Jet V8 engine producing 425 horsepower.
-This is paired with a 4-speed manual transmission with the combination coming in at an extra $722.
-The 409 upgrade would have cost around $484 but this came with a 3-speed manual.
-An extra $238 for have been paid for the 4-speed.
+Power comes from the original 327 cubic inch Turbo-Fire V8 engine producing 250 horsepower.
+This is paired with a 4-speed manual transmission with the combination coming in at an extra $440.
+The 327 upgrade would have cost around $203 but this came with a 4-speed manual which was an additional $237!

 Chevrolet built 185,325 Impala Super Sport models for the 1964 model year.
 This figure contains a mix of the 2-door hardtop and convertible.
 A realistic estimate is about 90% of those cars were the hardtop which had a base price of $2,839 and came with a 140 horsepower, 230 cubic inch six cylinder engine.

-This '64 Impala SS409 is currently for sale on eBay. (follow the link for even more photos)
+This '64 Impala SS327 is currently for sale on eBay. (follow the link for even more photos)